exoriente/nodice/06_powers.md

 You are capable of defending your allies in combat.
 You can force one additional combatant into combat with you if you have a higher combat level.
 This allows you to prevent others from being attacked by making yourself the focus of combat.

+#### Shield protector

+You can give someone adjacent to you a +1 on combat by defending them with your shield.
+This only works when the total combat level of that person is lower than yours.
+This gives you no adverse effect; you still have the bonus of your own shield as well.

 #### One man army

 You can take care of two opponents per round if you outclass them